rishabh96b/rishabh96b.github.io/_posts/2021-07-27-getting-upto-speed-with-ruby-and-jekyll-on-manjaro.md

 # Getting up to speed with Ruby 2.7 and Jekyll on Manjaro

 I've recently switched from the `Debian` verse (Ubuntu, specifically) to the world of Arch Linux based distribution, Manjaro.
-It has been a fun roller-coaster ride so far and still learning something new every day while doing daily development on this system.
-I this blog, I am going to share the experience of building and running my `Jekyll` based blog site(yes, the one you are reading this blog post on right now 😉)
+It has been a fun roller-coaster ride so far and still learning something new every day while doing development on this system.

+In this blog, I am going to share the experience of building and running my `Jekyll` based blog site(yes, the one you are reading this blog post on right now 😉)

 At first, I installed `ruby` and `jekyll` on `Manjaro` using